chenxingqiang/secret-learn/doc/developers/tips.rst

 ::

     You are asking a usage question.
 The issue tracker is for bugs and new features.
-For usage questions, it is recommended to try [Stack Overflow](https://stackoverflow.com/questions/tagged/jax-sklearn) or [the Mailing List](https://mail.python.org/mailman/listinfo/jax-sklearn).
+For usage questions, it is recommended to try [Stack Overflow](https://stackoverflow.com/questions/tagged/secret-learn) or [the Mailing List](https://mail.python.org/mailman/listinfo/secret-learn).

-    Unfortunately, we need to close this issue as this issue tracker is a communication tool used for the development of jax-sklearn.
+    Unfortunately, we need to close this issue as this issue tracker is a communication tool used for the development of secret-learn.
 The additional activity created by usage questions crowds it too much and impedes this development.
 The conversation can continue here, however there is no guarantee that it will receive attention from core developers.

 Issue: You're welcome to update the docs